How to Make Affordable Summer Wedding Flowers

 The wedding was amazing.

 We had so much fun at the wedding.
-Even though Michael couldn’t make it (due to a business conflict) we had so much fun.
-I have four siblings and a very large family so we had a blast seeing all of our family!
+Even though Michael couldn’t make it (due to a business conflict) we had a lot of fun.
+I have four siblings and a very large family so we had a blast seeing everyone!

 I am sure you want to know how much we spent on the flowers.
-We spent just about $20 on each arrangement!
+We spent an average of $20 on each arrangement!

 More Weddings Inspiration